View Portfolio

 I’m kind of hitting this one over the head 4 times, but keep it focused on the bride and groom as a couple.
 If you are sharing something that happened when the groom was 3 years old, make it quick and make sure it ties in to what you’re about to say about the bride and groom.

-What to do
+What to do to write a wedding speech

 Keep it short

 As stated above, what this really boils down to is you asking everyone in the room to join you in wishing blessings, happiness, prosperity, etc on the bride and groom, and maybe also letting them know you are thankful for the impact they’ve had on your life and the lives of others who may be there, as well as how happy you are to see them now married.
 This should really be 30 seconds to 2 minutes tops.
-Go beyond that and there’s a good chance you’re probably hitting the don’ts that are listed above.
+Go beyond that and there’s a good chance you’re probably hitting the “don’ts” listed above.
 And also as stated above, people are usually either waiting to eat or waiting to pee, eat cake, or do some other awesome celebratory action when the toasts are happening.
 So keep it short and the crowd will appreciate you!

 Keep it 100% focused on the bride and groom as a couple and their future together